-3.2.1 UN and EU Designations
+3.2.1 The Consolidated List

-The UK Office of Financial Sanctions Implementation (OFSI), its competent authority for implementing sanctions and making domestic designations maintains a consolidated list of all designated persons subject to financial sanctions under EU and UK legislation, as well as those subject to UN sanctions which are implemented through EU regulations.
+The UK OFSI, is the competent authority for implementing sanctions and making domestic designations maintains a consolidated list of all designated persons subject to financial sanctions under UN and UK legislation.
 The Consolidated list provides information to help you decide whether you are dealing with someone who is subject to sanctions.
-Currently the FSC provides links to that list and the UN and EU lists on its sanctions webpage on its website at - http://tcifsc.tc/aml-ctf-sanctions/sanctions full name;
+Through the Sanctions Orders those lists are applicable in the TCI and are referenced in the Financial Sanctions Notices issued by the AGC and those issued by the FSC.
+Currently, the TCI does not maintain its own separate lists but the AGC6, FSC7 and the FIA8 provides links to the UN and UK lists on their sanctions webpages on their websites.
+Should the TCI issue a separate list, it would also be posted on those websites.